shybovycha/shybovycha.github.io/_drafts/functional-programming-in-a-real-world.md

 The example above only shows the context isolation (immutability) aspect of functional program.
 It does not really demonstrate or use functions as first-class citizens - `*` is an _operator_ in C.

-Now consider these two examples:
+Now consider a tad more complex program:

 ```cpp
 int sum(std::vector<int> a) {